coderofsalvation/coderofsalvation.github.io/_posts/2014-11-10-EBH-emergency-break-hooks-to minimize-risks-for-your-webservice.md

 > "The software failed because our tests did not expect this unexpected situation".

 It doesn't matter how pro you are, at some point you/your team will have to deal with bugs.
-This is a given fact, we make misstakes.
+This is a given fact, we make mistakes.
 That's why this article promotes implementing emergency breaks, which allow developers to fix bugs painlessly.
 Best practice is to implement these from the start.

-### Modular is good, but it can turn against you
+### Modularity, from a designers dream to a developers nightmare

 Creating scalable applications is great, but it can become out of control when there's no central control (an EBH).

 ### Example EBH

+Here's a basic set of emergency break hooks API:

 <img src="/public/img/EHB.png"/>